kin027/aerogap/README.md

 # On Windows (PowerShell):
 .\venv\Scripts\Activate.ps1
 ```
-3. Install the dependencies (you don't need to download the datasets themselves as I've already included the final ones in the repo):
+3. Install the dependencies (you don't need to download the data tables themselves as I've already included the final ones in the repo):
 ```bash
 pip install -r requirements.txt
 ```